danicc097/pyside-settings-manager/README.md

 manager.has_unsaved_changes(source=alt_settings)
 ```

-This method traverses the managed widgets and calls their respective handlers' `compare` methods.
-It returns `True` as soon as the first difference is detected.
+This method traverses the managed widgets and calls their respective handlers'
+`compare` methods.
+It returns `True` as soon as the first difference is
+detected.
 It does *not* modify the UI or the manager's `is_touched` state.
-Changes in custom data are *not* considered by `has_unsaved_changes`.
+Changes in custom data saved via `save_custom_data` are *not* considered by
+`has_unsaved_changes`; these are immediately synced.

 ## Development

-See `tests` directory for detailed examples covering various widgets and handler behaviors.
+See the `src/tests` directory for detailed examples covering various widgets and handler behaviors.

-To run tests:
+To run tests using `uv`:

 ```bash
 uv run pytest